Bayesian Nested Latent Class Models for Cause-of-Death Assignment using Verbal Autopsies Across Multiple Domains: Domain adaption in cause-of-death assignment

 \section{Domain adaption in cause-of-death assignment}

 The domain adaptation problem refers to the situation where a statistical learning model trained on one labeled dataset needs to be generalized to the target dataset, or target domain, drawn from a different distribution and with insufficient labeled data \citep{daume2006domain}.
-Learning from data collected in different domains is an active area of research in computer science and has been explored in various applications including natural language processing \citep{ramponi2020neural}, visual classification \citep{wang2018deep}, sentiment prediction \citep{glorot2011domain}, and more recently in prediction problems in public health and clinical settings \citep{rehman2018domain,mhasawade2020population,laparra2020rethinking}.

-The discussion of generalizability in verbal autopsy studies goes back to the early work of \citet{king2008verbal}, where the authors developed a constrained least square model trained on hospital deaths with known causes and subsequently applied to classifying community deaths.
+In the context of cause-of-death assignment using VA, the discussion of cross-domain generalizability goes back to the early work of \citet{king2008verbal}, where the authors developed a constrained least square model trained on hospital deaths with known causes and subsequently applied to classifying community deaths.
 Let $X_i$ denote the vector of symptoms for individual $i$ and $Y_i$ denote the corresponding cause of death.
 For simplicity, let us assume for now that there are two datasets: a training dataset $\TT$ with both $X_i$ and $Y_i$ known, and a target dataset $\TT_0$ where only $X_i$ is observed. \citet{king2008verbal} makes the assumption that $p_{\TT_0}(X|Y) = p_{\TT}(X|Y)$.
 This assumption implies that the difference in the joint distribution of $p(X, Y)$ between the two domains can be fully explained by the difference in $p(Y)$, since $p(X, Y) = p(Y)p(X|Y)$.
-This type of data shift with domain-specific $p(Y)$ and domain-invariant $p(X|Y)$ is also known as \emph{label shift} or \emph{prior shift} \citep{storkey2009training}.
+Prediction tasks under this decomposition are also termed anticausal prediction \citep{anticausal} and this type of data shift with domain-specific $p(Y)$ and domain-invariant $p(X|Y)$ is known as \emph{label shift} or \emph{prior shift} \citep{storkey2009training}.

 A large collection of VA algorithms, however, took a more generic classification perspective.
 They first learn a model $p_{\TT}(Y|X)$ with the training data and then apply the classifier to observations from the target domain for cause-of-death assignment.
 The generalizability of this approach relies on the assumption that $p_{\TT_0}(Y|X) = p_{\TT}(Y|X)$.
 That is, the difference in the joint distribution of $p(X, Y)$ across domains are fully explained by different symptom distribution $p(X)$.
 This type of data shift is also known as \emph{covariate shift} \citep{shimodaira2000improving}.
 Under this assumption, the target CSMF can be estimated by simple aggregation of individual classifications, i.e.,